- Bullet Summary

-Matthew Hussey says that playing hard to get is a terrible strategy long term.
-Pretending to be always too busy or too aloof will only get chasing you the most undiscerning type of men.
+Matthew Hussey says that playing hard to get is a terrible strategy in the long term.
+Pretending to be always too busy or too aloof will only get chasing you the most undiscerning types of men.

 Sex should happen when you make an emotional connection.